jeremyyip98/COMP1531-Major-Project/assumptions.md

 - Assume that logging out with an invalid token throws access error instead of "is_success" = True

-- Assume that logging out a logged out user with a valid token returns "is_success" = True
+- Assume that logging out a logged out user with a valid token returns "is_success" = False

 ---